 He was an important Publisher, Editor-in-Chief, Spokesman for his community, and an exemplary gentleman in many ways.

-In short, all the aforementioned struggle and effort will make Mr. Absi one of the eminent personalities of American, as well as Lebanon, history in the future.
-And he will be always honored as the leader of Arab-Americans.
+In short, all the aforementioned struggle and effort will make Mr. Absi one of the eminent personalities of Lebanese American, as well as Lebanon history.
+And he will always be honored as one of the leaders of Arab-Americans.

 In recognition for Professional Journalistic Integrity and Meritorious Public Service, The Beirut Times and the Editor-in-Chief, Mr. Michael Absi, have been the recipient of the following esteemed awards: